Wok & Skillet

 chinese almond cookies

-There are several versions of the almond cookie from soft and crumbly, to very crisp or crunchy.
-My take on the Chinese Almond Cookie is somewhere in the middle.
-It's got a nice crunch on the outside, but a little softer in the middle.
+There are quite a few versions of almond cookies, ranging from soft and crumbly to very crisp or crunchy.
+My take sits somewhere in the middle.
+These have a nice crunch on the outside, with a slightly softer center.

-This is a simple recipe that does not require chilling the dough and rolling it into balls.
-The dough is light and fluffy and can be scooped right onto your baking sheet.
+This is a simple recipe that doesn’t require chilling the dough or rolling it into balls.
+The dough is light and easy to work with, so you can scoop it straight onto the baking sheet.

 How to Make Chinese Almond Cookies

-Place 2 sticks (227g total) of softened butter and 1 cup of sugar in a mixing bowl.
-Cream the butter and sugar with a hand or stand mixer at medium speed for about 2 minutes.
+In a mixing bowl, cream together 2 sticks (227g) of softened butter and 1 cup of sugar using a hand or stand mixer on medium speed.
+Mix for about 2 minutes, until the mixture looks pale and fluffy.

 creamed butter in mixer

-Add 1 egg and 1 teaspoon of almond extract to the butter.
-Mix at medium speed for 1 more minute.
+Add 1 egg and 1 teaspoon of almond extract to the butter, then continue mixing at medium speed for another minute until fully incorporated.

 Would you like to save this?